ki-preclinical-imaging-and-testing/science_data_kit/docs/roadmaps/executive.md

    - API endpoints for navigating directories, filtering files, and previewing files
    - API endpoints for downloading, uploading, creating, deleting, and renaming files
    - Rich preview capabilities for various file types
+   - HTMX integration for dynamic updates
+   - Alpine.js integration for client-side interactivity
+   - Responsive design for all screen sizes

 4. **Explore Page**:
    - Core functionality for exploring and visualizing data from various sources